krismaedb/KMCloud-Wireless-RFP.md/KMCloud-Wireless-RFP.md

 ### 5.3 Licensing and Insurance

 **Required Licenses:**
-- Valid business license in [your jurisdiction]
+- Valid business license in the City of Winnipeg
 - Low voltage contractor license (if applicable)
 - Structured cabling installer certification